cazyw/coding-adventures/README.md

 }
 ```

-*having been locked out of my account, a frustrating hour was spent trying to work out why Sendgrid wasn't sending emails but instead saying the host had disabled mail()*
+*when setting up Wordpress, I forgot my password and was locked out of my account.
+A frustrating hour was spent trying to work out why Sendgrid wasn't sending emails (to reset the password) but instead saying the host had disabled mail()*

 ### Scheduling wp-cron

-Not entirely sure what this is for but following Philipp Heuer's instructions...
+Wordpress runs wp-cron (scheduled tasks) every time a page loads.
+This can mean tasks are run too often (if a site has a lot of traffic) or too little (if a site gets no traffic).
+In order to disable the default settings and use a consistent schedule, use the heroku scheduler:

 ```
 $ heroku addons:create scheduler:standard